jerome3o/gpt-learning/README.md

-# PyTorch Learning Repo
+# GPT Learning repository

-A collection of tutorials from various places, or exercises recommended by other people / ChatGPT
+A collection of tutorials from various places, or exercises recommended by other people / ChatGPT, some little projects here and there.

-# PyTorch "Hello World" Projects
+# Deep Learning "Hello World" Projects

 Following are a few "Hello World" like machine learning projects suggested by ChatGPT itself.